rune-labs/runeq-python/docs/pages/quickstart.rst

 After initializing the library, you can fetch metadata about various resources.

-For example, you can fetch metadata about all the patients you have access to:
+For example, you can fetch metadata about all the patients in your active org:

 .. code-block:: python